milikiyas/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
+#!/bin/bashs
-this script will print out sub directories of the current working directories
+this script will take you to the home directories